11 - Translation

 - Exit site (E site).
 The E site is the exit site for uncharged tRNA molecules.

 - When the ribosome reaches a stop codon, translation terminates.
 The mRNA and the polypeptide chain are released from the ribosome, and the large and small subunits of the ribosome dissociate from each other.
 The ribosome subunits and the mRNA can be recycled to synthesize another copy of the protein.

 - What major events are occurring during the initiation, elongation, and termination stages of translation?

 - What are the functions of the A site, the P site, and the E site?

-The 5’-untranslated region (5’-UTR) of prokaryotic mRNAs plays a critical role in translation; the 5’-UTR contains the ribosome-binding site.
+The 5’-untranslated region (5’-UTR) of prokaryotic mRNAs plays a critical role in translation, as the 5’-UTR contains the ribosome-binding site.
 Specifically, the 5’-UTR contains a recognition sequence (5’-AGGAGGU-3’) called the Shine-Dalgarno sequence that forms hydrogen bonds with a complementary sequence within the 16S rRNA of the small ribosomal subunit (30S) (see figure 11.9).
 Hydrogen bond formation between the Shine-Dalgarno sequence and the 16S rRNA promotes ribosome assembly.
 Further, the Shine-Dalgarno sequence positions the P site of the ribosome properly at the start codon to initiate polypeptide synthesis.